The Changeling Game, Chapter 18

 “More like its outer suburbs,” Jack told her.
 “Don’t worry.
 Logan can’t get out of her room for about another fifteen minutes, tops, and by then…”

-The headlights for the muni bus appeared as it rounded the curb and approached.
+The headlights for the muni bus appeared as it rounded the corner and approached.
 Jack stepped up to the bus stop and touched its call button.
 This, she knew, was how most of the staff got to and from work.

 “…we will be long gone.
 Get out the muni transport card I gave you.”
 Jack already had hers in her hand.